rsdoiel/antenna/archives/2025/libraries_2025.19.md

 date: 2025-05-15, from: Association of Research Libraries News

-<p>Last Updated on May 15, 2025, 5:01 pm ET   Recently I was asked to introduce and facilitate a session on web accessibility and repositories for accessible scholarly works.
-As...</p>
+<p>Last Updated on May 15, 2025, 5:11 pm ET Recently I was asked to introduce and facilitate a session on web accessibility and repositories for accessible scholarly works.
+As I...</p>
 <p>The post <a href="https://www.arl.org/blog/the-importance-of-the-european-accessibility-act-to-canada-and-the-united-states/">The Importance of the European Accessibility Act to Canada and the United States</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>